Shehbaz’s release, permission to travel abroad annoy PM: sources

 The government has already worked out its plans A and B for Shehbaz before as well as after the Eid to ensure he is back in the prison.
 His name would certainly be placed on the Exit Control List.

-One of the PM’s aides told this correspondent that the tension between the government and those allegedly behind the move could rise if Shahbaz manages to go abroad despite all hindrance.
+One of the PM’s aides told this correspondent that the tension between the government and those allegedly behind the move could rise if Shehbaz manages to go abroad despite all hindrance.

+A few months back the PM clearly instructed the concerned that Maryam Nawaz should not be allowed to leave abroad.

 He also intends to fence party differences with former President Asif Ali Zardari.
 He is also not expected to oppose unconditional re-entry of the PPP and the ANP into the Pakistan Democratic Movement (PDM).